jkuatdsc/dsc-mailer/README.md

 ## Installation

-To use the library using pip, run;
+To install the library using pip, run;